mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

 and select the ASIO sound API in the Sound Hardware section of Mixxx's Preferences.

-With the S3 plugged in, a MIDI device is listed as an available controller in Mixxx's Preferences.
+With the S3 plugged in, the device is listed as an available controller in Mixxx's Preferences.
 The controller uses HID for the knobs, buttons, and other components on the device, so the mapping can only be loaded when you select the HID device on the left